-American Baptist Home Mission Societies (ABHMS) is promoting the America for Christ (AFC) Offering 2021, which seeks to raise $1,000,000 to support American Baptist mission and ministry across the United States and Puerto Rico.
+ABHMS is promoting AFC 2023 to raise $1,500,000 to support American Baptist mission and ministry across the United States and Puerto Rico.

-You can give during the congregational offering Sunday at your church, or you can give an individual gift online by visiting abhms.org/AFC now.
+You can give at your church during the regular congregational offering on Sunday or you can give an individual gift online by visiting abhms.org/afcnow.
 Also, consider encouraging your congregation’s Mission Committee to include an America for Christ Offering contribution in its annual budget.

-Your generous AFC gifts support our mission—connecting our partners to cultivate leaders and equip disciples who bring healing and transformation to communities acrossour nation and Puerto Rico.
+Your generosity supports the mission of ABHMS—connecting our partners to cultivate leaders and equip disciples who bring healing and transformation to communities across our nation and Puerto Rico.
 Your contributions share God’s love by: